AnImoL/hello-world/README.md

 # hello-world
-The start of freedom in Terraria
-May it last forever
+The start of freedom in Terraria, may it last forever